Transforming Universities in the Midst of Global Crisis

 A University for the Common Good

-Transforming Universities in the Midst of Global Crisis is aimed at all those who have a direct and indirect interest and stake in universities: from the general reader to futurists, ecologists as well as students, academics, administrators, managers, policy makers and politicians.
+Transforming Universities in the Midst of Global Crisis is aimed at all those who have a direct or indirect interest and stake in universities, from the general reader to futurists, ecologists as well as students, academics, administrators, managers, policy makers and politicians.

 Table of Contents

 Introduction.
 PART ONE – TODAY’S UNIVERSITIES: CONTENT AND CHALLENGES.
 1. The Colonial Roots and Neoliberal Takeover of Higher Education.
 2.The Case for Transgressive Alternatives.
 3.Reimagining the University PART TWO – VALUES AND PRACTICES 4.
 Decolonising Higher Education.
 5. De-centralisation, Equity and Democratisation.6.
 Free Universities: Free Learning, Slow Learning and Decolonial Learning on the University's Threshold 7.
 New Horizons: Regenerative and Relational Universities.
 8. Conclusion.
 Postscript